-She has received commissions from the Guthrie, the BBC, Upstart Crow Project, and fellowships from the NEA and CEC Artslink International among others.
+Lisa has received commissions from the Guthrie, the BBC, Upstart Crow Project, and fellowships from the NEA and CEC Artslink International among others.
 She is recipient of the NEA/TCG Playwrights Residency Award and winner of the BBC International Playwriting Award.
 She recently received an Iowa Arts Fellowship.
 A recipient of the NEA/TCG Playwrights Residency Award, the BBC International Playwriting Award, and a finalist for a United States Artists Fellowship, her work is produced nationally and internationally on the stage and radio.
-Her work is published in American Theatre Magazine, Performing Arts Journal, Theatre Communications Group, Theater, Fourth River, and the New York Times.
+Lisa's work is published in American Theatre Magazine, Performing Arts Journal, Theatre Communications Group, Theater, Fourth River, and the New York Times.
 Her plays are published with Broadway Play Publishing, and forthcoming from NoPassport and Playwrights Canada Press.
 She is an affiliated artist with Sleeping Weazel Inc. in Boston and an associated artists with In Parentheses in New York City.
-Originally from New York City, she now lives in Iowa City with her family and Django, her australian shepherd.
-She is Associate Professor of playwriting at the University of Iowa.
+Originally from New York City, she now lives in Iowa City.
+She is Co-head of the Iowa Playwrights Workshop at the University of Iowa.